ATD 1-LAW

 Stare decisis

-TRUE OR FALSE: A Local custom need not be in conformity with statute law before it can be recognized by the courts.
+TRUE or FALSE: A Local custom need not conform with statute law before it can be recognized by the courts.

 True